 Command Purpose Step 1 vlan database Enter VLAN configuration mode.
-Step 2 vtp server Configure the switch for VTP server mode (the default).
-Step 3 vtp domain domain-name Configure a VTP administrative-domain name.
+Step 2 vtp server Configure the switch for VTP server mode (the default). characters.
+All switches operating in VTP server or client mod Configure a VTP administrative-domain name.
 The name can be from 1 to 32 characters.
 All switches operating in VTP server or client mode under the same administrative responsibility must be configured with the same domain name.
 Step 4 vtp password password (Optional) Set a password for the VTP domain.
-The password can be from 8 to 64 characters.
-If you configure a VTP password, the VTP domain does not function properly if you do not assign the same password to each switch in the domain.
+The password can be from 8 to 64 characters.If you configure a VTP password, the VTP domain does not function properly if you do not assign the same password to each switch in the domain.
 Step 5 exit Update the VLAN database, propagate it throughout the administrative domain, and return to privileged EXEC mode.
 Step 6 show vtp status Verify your entries in the VTP Operating Mode and the VTP Domain Name fields of the display.